Clearwater Marine Aquarium: Nicholas

 Nicholas is an Atlantic bottlenose dolphin.
 For many years, he was the only male dolphin currently residing at CMA.
 On December 24, 2002, he was rescued with his mother as a 6-month-old calf after both became stranded near Gibsonton, Florida.
 The mother dolphin died three days later due to respiratory illness.
 Nicholas remained in critical condition, suffering both from malnourishment and severe sunburns which covered over thirty percent of his body.
 CMA provided 24-hour care for Nicholas for several months, bottlefeeding him and providing wound care.
 Nicholas was eventually weaned by the animal care staff at CMA, and his wounds completely healed.

 Like Hope, it was determined that Nicholas did not make a suitable candidate for release because of his dependent status at the time of his stranding and rehabilitation.
 He lacks the necessary survival skills, which he could only learn from his mother, to survive in the wild.
 Nicholas lives in the Ruth & J.O.
 Stone Dolphin Complex with other bottlenose dolphins Hemingway, Winter (deceased), Hope, and PJ.
-Nicholas featured briefly in the movie Dolphin Tale, playing a female dolphin alongside Panama named Christa.
+Nicholas was featured briefly in the movie Dolphin Tale, playing a female dolphin alongside Panama named Christa.
 He appears in Dolphin Tale 2, portraying Mandy.
 He is known for his ability to select the winners of sports match-ups which is part of his enrichment.